 Examining the current state of EHR data quality is an important first step to better understanding the potential of improving quality measurement with the alternative use of EHR data.
-Through an environmental scan and input from a multidisciplinary Technical Expert Panel, NQF highlighted challenges that impact the development, endorsement, and implementation of measures that use EHR data and outlined recommendations for mitigating those challenges.
+Through an environmental scan and input from a multidisciplinary TEP, NQF highlighted challenges that impact the development, endorsement, and implementation of measures that use EHR data and outlined recommendations for mitigating those challenges.
 Focusing efforts on improving EHR data in ways that support healthcare performance measures could impact and enhance quality measurement and improve clinical care and patient health outcomes.

-The recommendations in this report related to NQF measure evaluation criteria and guidance include an assessment of NQF's eCQM evaluation criteria, guidance and evaluation processes and recommendations for improvements to better inform CDP topic-specific standing committees on eCQMs attributes and implementation considerations.
+The recommendations in this report related to NQF measure evaluation criteria and guidance include an assessment of NQF's eCQM evaluation criteria, guidance and evaluation processes, and recommendations for improvements to better inform CDP topic-specific standing committees on eCQM attributes and implementation considerations.
 This effort is expected to help address current challenges and provide all stakeholders with guidance and best practices on improving EHR data.
 Improvements in these areas are expected to increase the scientific acceptability and likelihood of endorsement of high-quality, meaningful EHR-sourced measures, and reduce provider burden for reporting to CMS' quality and reporting programs.
 For these recommendations to be implemented, NQF will present potential changes to guidance documents cited above during a future CSAC meeting.
+Additionally, NQF will continue to solicit feedback related to the potential implementation of such recommendations from stakeholders and input from technical experts within existing groups such as the Scientific Methods and Measure Developer Advisory Panels.